 RELATED INFORMATION ON NEWBERRY NATIONAL VOLCANIC MONUMENT FROM JUST GO TRAVEL STUDIOS

 - We have a blog dedicated to the Paulina Falls Trail.
 This is one of our favorite hikes in the monument, as it is short with a great view at the end.
+Be sure to also check out our blog on the Big Obsidian Flow.

 - After your trip, check out our Vintage Style Newberry National Volcanic Monument posters.